Our Curriculum 2024 - 2025

 Languages

-Our languages curriculum is delivered through the New Generation Primary Scheme.
+Our languages curriculum is delivered through the Linguastars Primary Scheme.
 At St Andrew's we focus our language studies, primarily on French.
 Children in Key Stage 2 are taught the skills of reading, writing, speaking and listening centred around half termly themes which allow coherence and progression.
-Children in all classes also have the opportunity to undertake other language experiences including Chinese New Year and European Day of Languages.
+Children in all classes also have the opportunity to undertake other language experiences including British Sign Language, Chinese New Year and European Day of Languages.

 Trips and Visits